Families and students enrolled at Rumson-Fair Haven Regional High School, can register here for the 2020 Advanced Placement (AP®) Exam Administration.

 NEW EXAM ORDERING PROCEDURES AND DEADLINES:

 Step 1 – Activate your exam on the College Board MyAP Website at http://myap.collegeboard.org (See FAQs for more information).
-Apply your subject specific Join Code (access code) and change your exam decision indicator to YES by September 20, 2019.
+Apply your subject specific Join Code (access code) to your account by September 20, 2019.

 Step 2 – Submit exam fees: Students with an active exam order will receive on September 30 a custom invoice for their fees due.
 Deadline to submit exam fees balance that is due: October 20, 2019.